 If you’re having a hard time getting up more weight on the bench, take a look at these secondary and supportive muscle groups individually and assess their strength: triceps, upper back, legs, delts.
 If any of these are really weak, like the upper back which is incredibly common, then it’s going to be hard to progress.

-Get off the bench a minute and do more pull ups, close-grip bench presses, barbell squats and dumbbell delt-raises.
+Get off the flat weight bench a minute and spend more time on your free-standing pull-up bar, close-grip bench presses, barbell squats and dumbbell delt-raises.
 You can also target these muscles with isolation exercises and as they get stronger you’ll see an improvement in your bench.

 Step 3: Start Keeping Track